Compulsory microchipping

 Tail docking

-In England and Wales, Section 6 of the Animal Welfare Act 2006 makes it an offence to remove the whole or part of a dog’s tail other than for the purpose of medical treatment, subject to the exemption for docking the tails of certain working dogs subject to veterinary certification.
+Animal Welfare legislation in each devolved nation (Section 6 of the Animal Welfare Act 2006 in England and Wales, the Animal Health and Welfare (Scotland) Act 2006) in Scotland and the Welfare of Animals Act (Northern Ireland) 2011 in Northern Ireland) make it an offence to remove the whole or part of a dog’s tail other than for the purpose of medical treatment, subject to the exemption for docking the tails of certain working dogs subject to veterinary certification.
+All the Acts state that dogs must be no older than 5 days when docked, but the exact requirements for certification differ slightly as outlined below.

 Where a puppy is presented to a veterinary surgeon and is already microchipped with a working microchip, a strict legal interpretation of the regulations requires the veterinary surgeon to insert a second microchip in order to be able to sign the certificate in Schedule 2 and for the dog to be identified in accordance with the regulations.
 We have been informed that Defra recognises that it is not in the best welfare interests of the dog for a second working microchip to be inserted and will explore the scope for amending the regulations at the earliest opportunity.

-There is also a requirement for microchipping under The Dangerous Dogs Exemption Schemes (England and Wales) Order 2015 which states that a dog that is to be exempted from the prohibition in section 1(3) of the (Dangerous Dogs) Act must be implanted with a microchip, unless already microchipped to the satisfaction of the Agency, by a person who:
+There is also a requirement for microchipping under The Dangerous Dogs Exemption Schemes (England and Wales) Order 2015 , the Dangerous Dogs (Compensation and Exemption Schemes) (Scotland) Order 2024 and The Dangerous Dogs (Compensation and Exemption Schemes) Order (Northern Ireland) 2024 which state that a dog that is to be exempted from the prohibition in section 1(3) of the (Dangerous Dogs) Act must be implanted with a microchip, unless already microchipped to the satisfaction of the Agency, by a person who: